FLARE: Fast Low-rank Attention Routing Engine: Benchmarking and Comparison

 \paragraph{Pipe.} This benchmark predicts horizontal fluid velocity in pipes with varying internal geometries.
 Each sample is represented as a $129 \times 129 \times 2$ tensor encoding mesh point positions, with the output being the velocity at each mesh point ($129 \times 129 \times 1$).
 The dataset consists of 1,000 training and 200 test samples, with pipe shapes generated by controlling the centerline~\citep{li2023fourier}.

 \paragraph{DrivAerML-40k.} The DrivAerML dataset~\citep{ashton2024drivaerml} has high-fidelity automotive aerodynamic simulations, featuring 500 parametrically morphed DrivAer vehicles.
 CFD simulations are performed on 160 million volumetric mesh grids using hybrid RANS-LES, the highest-fidelity scale-resolving CFD approach routinely deployed by the automotive industry~\citep{ashton2024drivaerml}.
 Each sample in the dataset includes a surface mesh with approximately 8.8 million points and corresponding pressure values.
-Since an official dataset split is not available, we randomly split the dataset into 80\% training and {20\% testing}.
-We randomly sample 40,000 points in each dataset sample for training and evaluation.
+Since no official dataset split is provided, an 80/20 random split is used, with 40,000 points sampled per case for training and evaluation.

-\paragraph{LPBF.} We propose the laser powder bed fusion (LPBF) additive manufacturing dataset which involves field prediction on complex geometries.
+\paragraph{LPBF.} We introduce the laser powder bed fusion (LPBF) additive manufacturing dataset which involves field prediction on complex geometries.
 In metal additive manufacturing, variations in design geometry can affect the dimensional accuracy of the part and lead to shape distortions.
 We perform several LPBF process simulations of a set of geometries to obtain the deformation field over the geometry.
-We select a subsample of the dataset with up to 50,000 points per geometry and divide it into 1,100 training and 290 cases.
+We select a subsample of the dataset with up to 50,000 points per geometry and divide it into 1,100 training cases and 290 test cases.
 We train models to learn the $Z$ (vertical) component of the deformation field at each grid point.
 Additional details are provided in \autoref{sec:appendix_am_dataset}.